Ornate Pixels: Electronics

 • Q1- IRFZ44N:

 IRFZ44N is an N-channel power MOSFET, and it is unique in this circuit for its low temperature even at high current, and excellent auto cutoff.
-Positive voltage will come to the gate of the MOSFET (via the pull-up resistor), which will turn on the MOSFET and start charging the battery.
+A positive voltage will come to the gate of the MOSFET (via the pull-up resistor), which will turn on the MOSFET and start charging the battery.
 LED1 will light up (charging indicator).
 When the gate voltage of the MOSFET drops below the threshold, the MOSFET will turn off, which will cause the battery charging to stop.
 LED2 will light up (full charge indicator).

 • U1- TL431:

 TL431 is an adjustable shunt regulator that works like a programmable zener diode.
 When the battery voltage is low, the voltage at the reference pin of the TL431 will be below its threshold voltage (about 2.5V).
 Since TL431 is off in this state, the MOSFET gate pin will be positively biased by R1 {Gate Threshold Voltage - Vgs(th)}, and the battery will start charging.
-As the battery voltage increases, the voltage at the reference pin of the TL431 will also increase through the voltage divider formed by VR1 and R4.
+As the battery voltage increases, the voltage at the reference pin of the TL431 will also increase through the Voltage Divider formed by VR1 and R4.

 When the voltage at the reference pin reaches about 2.5V, a low-impedance path will be formed between the cathode and anode of the TL431, as soon as the TL431 turns on, the gate voltage of the Q1 MOSFET decreases (negative), cutting off the battery charge, and the negative supply to the cathode of LED 1 will indicate Cutoff.